Frequently Asked Questions

 a dramatic work in one or more acts, set to music for singers and instrumentalists.

-“it was the best performance of the opera he had ever heard”
+“It was the best performance of the opera he had ever heard.”

 Mid 17th century: from Italian, from Latin, literally ‘labor, work’.